jiaohehu/NPreview/DOC-diagram.md

     set text A short example

-## Command properties
+## Configuration parameters

-Following is a list of command properties.
+Following is a list of configuration parameters.

 ``` tabularx
 |----------------|-----------------------------------------------------|